Hong Kong Institute of Languages: History

+Today, HKIL offers instruction in English, French, German, Japanese, Spanish, Cantonese, and Mandarin.

 Awards

-One of the founders of HKIL, Christian Chasset, was awarded the "Chevalier dans l'Ordre des Palmes Academiques" (Knight in the Order of the Academic Palms), the French Government's highest honor for academic achievement, for advancing the cause of French culture, education, and the fine arts"[1] on May 28, 2007.
+One of the founders of HKIL, Christian Chasset, was awarded the "Chevalier dans l'Ordre des Palmes Academiques" (Knight in the Order of the Academic Palms), the French Government's highest honor for academic achievement for advancing the cause of French culture, education, and the fine arts, on May 28, 2007.